Robibho/CostPrognosis/README.md

 # CostPrognosis

-My final Year Project
+A new Flutter project.

+## Getting Started

+FlutterFlow projects are built to run on the Flutter _stable_ release.